 The words “not 100% effective” in the above quote are an understatement.
 Keep reading to find out why the leptospirosis vaccine is not only ineffective, but potentially quite dangerous for your dog.

-So if you’re alarmed by leptospirosis in dogs and wondering whether you should give your dog the leptospirosis vaccine, you may first want to read some facts about the disease and the vaccine.
+So if you’re alarmed by the thought of your dog catching lepto, and wondering whether you should give your dog the leptospirosis vaccine, you may first want to read some facts about the disease and the vaccine.

 Leptospirosis vaccine reactions are quite frequent.
 It’s important to weigh the risks of vaccinating vs not vaccinating very carefully.